hieuvecto/product-checkout/README.md

 # Api docs:

-- After the app starting up, access http://localhost:3000/api to see the swagger docs.
+- After the app starting up, access http://localhost:3001/api to see the swagger docs.
-- Import Fixture_management.postman_collection.json for Postman predefined collection.
+- You can test api directly in swagger docs.

 # Db diagram: